9K38 Igla: Operation Trishul Shakti (1992)

 From 28 July 1992 to 2 August 1992 the Indian Army mounted Operation Trishul Shakti to protect the Bahadur post in Chulung when it was attacked by a large Pakistani assault team.
 On 1 August 1992, two Pakistani Lama helicopters were attacked by an Indian Igla missile battery and Brig.
 Masood Navid Anwari (PA 10117) then Force Commander Northern Areas and other accompanying troops were killed.
-This led to a loss of momentum on the Pakistani side and the assault stalled.It was the first combat usage of an Igla system, as well as it the Igla's and the Indian Army's first MANPAD kill.
+This led to a loss of momentum on the Pakistani side and the assault stalled.
+It was the first combat usage of an Igla system, as well as it the Igla's and the Indian Army's first MANPADS kill.

 Iraq

 Desert Storm (1991)

-The first combat use of the Igla-1E was during the Gulf War Operation GRANBY.
+The first combat use of the Igla-1E was during the British Gulf War Operation Granby.
 On 17 January 1991, a Panavia Tornado bomber of the Royal Air Force was shot down by an Iraqi MANPADS that may have been an Igla-1E (or Strela-3) after an unsuccessful bombing mission.
 The crew, Flt Lts J G Peters and A J Nichol, were both captured and held as prisoners of war (POWs) until the cessation of hostilities.

 In addition, an Igla-1E shot down an American F-16 on 27 February 1991.
 The pilot was captured.

 It is uncertain if an AC-130H lost was hit by a 'Strela' missile or a more recent Igla since Iraq had SA-7, SA-14 and SA-16 missiles at the time, according to the SIPRI database.